tmtenbrink/rustfrc/README.md

 rustfrc is a Python package with some fast Rust functions for use with FRC resolution determination for microscopy.
 It is in development for use during a Bachelor end project for the TU Delft in 2021-2022.

 Since rustfrc contains compiled extensions and is not pure Python, it is not available for all platforms, but only for those with available compiled wheels.
-As of version 1.0.1, they are available for Windows (x86_64), macOS (x86_64 and universal2, which includes Apple Silicon) and Linux (x86_64).
+They are available for Windows (x86_64), macOS (x86_64 and universal2, which includes Apple Silicon) and Linux (x86_64).
 However, since Rust and Python are supported on many platforms, it is not difficult to compile for other platforms (see below).

 ## Features

 Currently, rustfrc does not have many features.
 The primary one is `binom_split(x: np.ndarray) -> np.ndarray` which samples _Binom ~ (n, 0.5)_ with n as the array element value.
+The operation is fully parallelized and somewhere between 3-10x faster than sampling using NumPy.

 ## Requirements

 * Python 3.7 or greater
-* numpy 1.18 or greater
+* NumPy 1.18 or greater

 ## Installation